B i o g r a p h y

 Mr. Jones has studied violin, viola, percussion, and voice and has performed as an orchestral and chamber musician, chorister, and soloist.
 He studied composition with Nicholas Maw at Peabody and Dr. Samuel Adler at the Bowdoin Festival.

 Mr. Jones is a native of Rhode Island, where he was raised on a farm in a small town.
-He currently splits his time between New York City and Florida.
+He currently lives in New York City.